fsarab/Generative-AI/README.md

 The repository is organized as follows:

-- **Module1**: This directory contains the implementation and code related to Module 1 of the course.
+- **Week1**: This directory contains the implementation and code related to Week1  of the course.
-- **Module2**: Here, you can find the code and implementation for Module 2.
+- **Week2**: Here, you can find the code and implementation for Week2.
-- **Module3**: This directory includes the code and implementation for Module 3.
+- **Week1**: This directory includes the code and implementation for Week3.
 - **README.md**: The main readme file providing an overview of the repository and its contents.

 Feel free to explore the code and implementations in each module directory to gain a deeper understanding of generative AI with large language models.